continuedev/amplified.dev/how-to-be-prepared/integrations.md

 # 4. Standardize permissions and integrations

-If we want developers to be amplified, they need to have clear guidance about how data should flow into and out of the AI software development system.
+Amplified developers need to have clear guidance about how data should flow into and out of the AI software development system.

 **Actions to take now**